 All senior art and design majors are required to participate in the Senior Exhibition, or the Exit Review, within the academic year they plan to graduate.
+All application deadlines must be followed.

-A student is officially accepted into one of the BFA programs upon completion of selected freshman, sophomore and junior art courses with a minimum grade-point average (GPA) of 3.0.
-A transfer student is eligible for acceptance into the BFA programs upon completion of selected SWT freshman, sophomore and junior courses with a minimum GPA of 3.0 or the equivalent of those requirements as certified by the Chair of the Department of Art and Design.
+A student is officially accepted into one of the BFA programs upon completion of selected freshman, sophomore and junior art courses with a minimum GPA of 3.0.
+A transfer student is eligible for acceptance into the BFA programs upon completion of selected Texas State freshman, sophomore and junior courses with a minimum GPA of 3.0 or the equivalent of those requirements as certified by the Chair of the Department of Art and Design.
 A student with a GPA below 3.0 after completing the requirements may: (1) repeat courses in order to improve GPA, or (2) submit a portfolio to the Chair of the Department of Art and Design and faculty review committee.
 Upon the committee's recommendations, the approval of the Chair, and with the completion of any deficiencies, students may receive official acceptance into a BFA program.
 See the Department Chair for details.